pbissonho/koin.dart/README.md

 ### Real world

-A application to demonstrate the Koin in a real application.
+A application to demonstrate the Koin in a real world application.

 #### Features
  - Log in